soorajprakash/Custom_MetaSoundNodes_SRJ/docs/README.md

 This plugin works within the existing MetaSound system.
 For an introduction, please see the official [MetaSounds Reference Guide](https://dev.epicgames.com/documentation/en-us/unreal-engine/metasounds-reference-guide-in-unreal-engine).

 Once installed, create a new MetaSound Source and right-click in the editor to add a new node class.
 A new `Branches` category will appear under `Functions`.
+Click on the node name to add it to the graph.
 ![Screenshot of a context menu showing the Branches category underneath Functions in Unreal Engine Metasounds](./start.png)

 ## Examples